whuter/json-parse-bigint/README.md

 convert all the big integers (≥ 16 digits) to string in JSON before JSON.parse

 ## Features
-Simple, No dependencies, Less than 1KB
+Simple, No dependencies, Less than 1KB, based on native JSON.parse

 ## Install
 Browser: